pschaldenbrand/cmmc_cvpr21.github.io/index.md

 # Metrics

-Here is our metrics worksheet: [google docs](https://docs.google.com/spreadsheets/d/1OKdJDCBNFXRgOQ70SRWTQ2jbvXuvXldMbMmrf0ExfEY/edit?usp=sharing)
+For the hands-on workshop activities, please fill in your groups' responses in this shared worksheet: [google docs](https://docs.google.com/spreadsheets/d/1OKdJDCBNFXRgOQ70SRWTQ2jbvXuvXldMbMmrf0ExfEY/edit?usp=sharing)

 We will publish our results after the workshop.